swaptacular/swpt_accounts/protocol.rst

   different finalizing messages.
 In most cases, this would be a serious problem.

-.. [#staled-records] Only if the corresponding `FinalizedTransfer`_ message has not been received for a very long time (1 year for example), the CR record for the committed transfer MAY be deleted.
+.. [#staled-records] If the corresponding `FinalizedTransfer`_ message has not been received for a very long time (1 year for example), the CR record for the committed transfer MAY be deleted, nevertheless.

-.. [#dismissed-records] Note that `FinalizedTransfer`_ messages will be emitted for dismissed transfers as well.
-Therefore, the most straightforward policy is to delete CR records for both dismissed and committed transfers the same way.
+.. [#dismissed-records] Note that `FinalizedTransfer`_ messages are be emitted for dismissed transfers as well.
+Therefore, the most straightforward policy is to delete CR records for both committed and dismissed transfers in the same way.

 Received `PreparedTransfer`_ message